“I’ll just have water.” He said to the waitress, returning her overemphasized smile with a curt one.

 “Probably; but it’s just too much work.
 Do you know some restaurants give you a hammer?
 Why should eating food involve a hammer?”
 He asked incredulously.

-She laughed.
-Head tilted back, no inhibitions, just straight from the belly laughter.
+Head tilted back, no inhibitions, just straight-from-the-belly laughter.

 He enjoyed watching it.